-Act-Belong-Commit is a comprehensive health promotion campaign that encourages individuals to take action to protect and promote their own mental wellbeing and encourages organisations that provide mentally healthy activities to promote participation in those activities.
+Act-Belong-Commit is a comprehensive mental health promotion campaign encouraging individuals to take action to protect and promote their own mental well-being, as well as encouraging organisations that provide mentally healthy activities to promote participation in those activities.

 The A-B-C guidelines for positive mental health provide a simple approach that we can adopt to become more mentally healthy:

 "Do Something"Keep active in as many ways as you can -physically, socially, mentally, and spiritually.

 - take a walk

 - read a book

 - play cards